Lonely Boy (The Black Keys song)

 "Lonely Boy" is a song by American rock band the Black Keys.
 It is the opening track from their 2011 studio album El Camino and was released as the record's lead single on October 26, 2011.
 The song is also the A-side of a promotional 12-inch single that was released in commemoration of Record Store Day's "Back to Black" Friday event.
 The single was accompanied by a popular one-shot music video of a man dancing and lip-synching the lyrics.

 "Lonely Boy" topped several rock radio charts, including the Rock Songs chart in the US and the Alternative Rock and Active Rock charts in Canada.
-On the singles charts, "Lonely Boy" was the group's highest-charting song in several countries, peaking at number 64 on the Billboard Hot 100, number two on the Australian Singles Chart, and number 33 on the Canadian Hot 100.
+On the singles charts, "Lonely Boy" was the group's highest-charting song in several countries, peaking at number 64 on the US Billboard Hot 100, number two on the Australian Singles Chart, and number 33 on the Canadian Hot 100.
 At the 55th Annual Grammy Awards, the song won awards for Best Rock Performance and Best Rock Song, while also receiving a nomination for Record of the Year.